Equality Diversity and Inclusion: what we do

 Progress is reported on quarterly to the University Equality, Diversity and Inclusion Committee (ED&I).
 The Equality, Diversity and Inclusion Office supports action owners to deliver on their actions and mainstream equality within their business area.

 Chaired by the University Secretary, this committee is a subcommittee of the University Court.
 It is where the University leadership meets with the Equality, Diversity and Inclusion Office and representatives from staff networks, trade unions and student representatives to identify and address any matters related to equality and set out the strategic direction for the University.

-The Head of Equality, Diversity and Inclusion and the Equality, Diversity and Inclusion Officer are subject matter experts and provides advice, training and guidance on all aspects of equality to staff and students across the University.
+The Head of Equality, Diversity and Inclusion and the Equality, Diversity and Inclusion Officer are subject matter experts, with many years experience in equality work in HE and other sectors.
+They provide advice, training and guidance on all aspects of equality to staff and students across the University.
 They provide direct support to School Equality and Diversity Committees and their coordinators and have responsibility for reporting on progress to the University ED&I Committee.
 They are also responsible for preparing our Equality Mainstreaming Report, Equality Outcome Action Plans and Equal Pay and Pay Gap reports.